Google Algorithm Update 2024: December Spam Update

 Google’s long-standing advice remains relevant: focus on creating high-quality content.
 This update emphasizes the need to avoid spam methods and ensure content demonstrates Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).
 Websites with questionable third-party content should act promptly to review and possibly remove such content to avoid manual actions.

 The March 2024 Core Update has had a significant impact, with some sites being completely removed from Google’s search index.
-While the update targets AI-generated spam and low-quality content, it also reminds website owners and SEOs of the importance of adhering to Google’s guidelines and creating valuable, high-quality content.
+While this Google algorithm update targets AI-generated spam and low-quality content, it also reminds website owners and SEOs of the importance of adhering to Google’s guidelines and creating valuable, high-quality content.
 For website owners and SEOs, this update underscores the need for vigilance in monitoring changes and adapting strategies to align with Google’s evolving standards.

 The March core update rollout, enforcement of manual actions due to the rollout of multiple spam updates, and adjustments related to Core Web Vitals are taking place simultaneously.
 This convergence of updates challenges SEO professionals and website owners as assessing which specific update impacted their rankings becomes difficult.